NicolasOrcasitas/SKY130-PD-Workshop/README.md

 # Day 5: Final steps for RTL2GDS using tritonRoute and openSTA

-## Generation of power distribution nedtwork
+## Generation of power distribution network

 In this step all the power network is design and generated.
 This include the straps and rails where standard cells will be suplied, and also the power ring for the preplaced cells in order not to find any strap or rail on the preplaced cell.